Are Orchids Poisonous To Cats & Dogs?

 Advertisement

 But you're in luck if your plant passion is the exquisite phalaenopsis orchid, otherwise known as the moon orchid or moth orchid.
-Contrary to what you may have heard about orchids, this little beauty is non-toxic to cats and dogs, says the American Society for the Prevention of Cruelty to Animals.
+Contrary to what you may have heard about orchids, this little beauty is non-toxic to cats and dogs.

 Advertisement

-Even though orchids are non-toxic to dogs and cats, it's wise to keep your pet from nibbling on them.
-For one thing, your orchids may have been treated with a pesticide, and most foreign substances a dog or cat ingests, including plant matter, will usually cause stomach upset.
-Plus, these elegant flowers warm your home with magnificent blooms for months at a time and they're expensive; why let a determined pet ruin your investment?
+For one thing, your orchids may have been treated with a pesticide, and most foreign substances a dog or cat ingests, including plant matter, can cause stomach upset.
+Plus, these elegant plants with beautiful flowers light up your home with magnificent blooms for months at a time and they're expensive, so letting a dog or cat nibble on your plan can ruin your investment!

-Pets and orchids can indeed coexist by simply following a few guidelines, as follows:
+Pets and orchids can indeed coexist by simply following a few guidelines:

-• Discourage nibbling by dusting orchid leaves with cinnamon powder or cayenne pepper.
+• Discourage nibbling by putting your orchid on a tray that is dusted with cinnamon powder or cayenne pepper.
+Or try tucking cinnamon sticks in your orchid pots.

 • Make your own pet repellent spray with a combination of an equal portion of water and white or apple cider vinegar.